Note: To quickly see my writing services and get a quotation, please click here.

 This page has a basic list of everything you can claim as business expenses if you want to make a living as a freelance writer.
 Some notable ones include rent (if you work from home), insurance, writing tools, website, and hardware (like printers, etc.).
 Note: this is not tax advice – please ask a tax professional!

 How did I personally start freelance writing in Malaysia?

 I’m not saying this is the correct way, and it’s probably not the most efficient way either, but this was how I established myself as a freelance writer in the span of roughly a year.
-They are by chronological order.
+They are in chronological order.

 - I joined freelancing platforms.
 Was on Upwork for a few months.
 Cashed out ~USD500 for various work.

 - At the same time, I submitted articles to websites (non-paid).
 Submitted to Vulcan Post and The Financial Diet.
 I just wanted some work published online on high-authority sites, so I can use them as samples.

 - Applied for as many writing jobs as I can.
 From the freelancing platforms and job boards I mentioned.
 I learn how to sell myself better from this step.

 - Accepted full-time remote work which allows for extra time to freelance.
 I like stability, so I like having a steady income stream.
 It helps to counter the times of the year when work is scarce.

 - Network like heck.
 Networking is just being consistent at telling everyone you meet that you do freelance writing.
 Obviously don’t be spammy.
 And keep a good character – no one wants to work with people who are not professional.

 - At the same time, optimise everything that can be optimised.
 I created and automated social media (I have a Facebook page and Twitter).
 I made tweaks to increase user experience in RoR website, and create blog posts that help me reach more audiences.
 I read and try to implement marketing hacks.
 I’ve paid for advertising, virtual assistance and a better website theme, among others.